• Skip to primary navigation

 Tom Kha Gai Recipe

-1. First prepare the herbs.
-Cut the stem off and bruise the Thai chilis.
+Step 1: Start by preparing the fresh herbs.
 Cut the lemongrass into 2" pieces and bruise them.
 Slice the galangal into thin rounds.
 Tear the makrut lime leaves in half.
+Peel the shallots, and if they are large, cut them in half.
+Cut the stems off the Thai chilis.

-4. Then season the soup with fish sauce and lime juice.
+Step 5: Then season the soup with fish sauce and freshly squeezed lime juice.
 Start with 1 Tablespoon of each and adjust as necessary based on your taste preference.
+You can add in Thai chilis, Thai roasted chili paste, cilantro, or green onions (variations discussed below) if you like.

-5. Serve with jasmine rice as a stand alone meal, or as part of a larger Thai dinner.
+Step 6: Serve the finished Tom Kha Gai soup with jasmine rice as a stand alone meal, or on its own as part of a larger Thai meal.

 Substitutions